ausd-io/ausd/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run doged on your native platform.
+The following are some helpful notes on how to run ausd on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/doge-qt` (GUI) or
+- `bin/aus-qt` (GUI) or
-- `bin/doged` (headless)
+- `bin/ausd` (headless)

 ### Windows

-Unpack the files into a directory, and then run doge-qt.exe.
+Unpack the files into a directory, and then run aus-qt.exe.

 ### macOS